pitchmuc/adobe-analytics-api-2.0/docs/getting_started.md

 # Getting Started with the python wrapper for Adobe Analytics API 2.0

 On this page, a quick example on how to start with the wrapper.
+More details explanation are available in the [main file](./main.md) or one the [datanalyst.info website](https://www.datanalyst.info/category/python/adobe-analytics-api-2-0/)

 ## 1. Create an Adobe IO console account